Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Coding continuous time geodesic flows on metric trees

 where the first one is the inverse of the tautological isomorphism given by Proposition \ref{prop:inverseinduiresuspendre} and the last two ones, given by Example \ref{exem:isomsuspension}, are the isomorphisms $\widecheck{R}$ and $\widecheck{\Theta}$ of continuous time dynamical systems obtained by suspensions of the isomorphisms $R$ and $\Theta$ of discrete time dynamical systems.
 It is easy to check that $\Theta_r$ is a bilipschitz homeomorphism, using the following description of the Bowen-Walters distance, see for instance \cite[Appendix]{BarSau00}.

 \bprop Let $(Z,\mu, T)_r$ be the suspension over an invertible dynamical system such that $T$ is a bilipschitz homeomorphism, with roof function $r$ having a positive lower bound and a finite upper bound.
-Let $d_{\rm BW} : Z_r\times Z_r\ra\RR$ be the map\footnote{The map $d_{\rm BW}$ is actually not a distance, but may replace the Bowen-Walters true distance when working up to multiplicative constants or bilipschitz homeomorphisms.} defined (using the canonical representatives) by
+Let $d_{\rm BW} : Z_r\times Z_r\ra\RR$ be the map\footnote{The map $d_{\rm BW}$ is actually not a distance, but this proposition says that it may replace the Bowen-Walters true distance when working up to multiplicative constants or bilipschitz homeomorphisms.} defined (using the canonical representatives) by

 Then there exists a constant $C_{\rm BW}>0$ such that the Bowen-Walters distance $d$ on $\Sigma_r$ satisfies

 \eprop

 This concludes the proof of Theorem \ref{theo:mainsuspension}. \cqfd